changwmyung/al-folio/_members/4_students_seungsoohan.md

     </div>
 </div>

-I'm ###, a student in Department of Chemistry at Chungnam National University.
+I'm Seoung Soo Han, the real man of CNU Department of Chemistry. (undergraduate student of chemistry department)